CDE90/litics/README.md

 -   Make all routes use edge runtime
 -   Update /api/data route to use browser crypto.subtle to hash
 -   Make /get-started and /dashboard pages protected (redirect to login if not logged in)

+20/10/2023

+-   Add ui and input options to /get-started page